Theatre Arlington

 Theatre Arlington is a live theatre in Arlington, Texas.
 It was established in 1973.
 The once small theatre has since become a large 199 seat building.

-The Beginning of a Theatre
+Early history

 Productions were performed at different locations within Arlington, until finally in 1981 an older church on Division Street was bought and was remodeled.
 For the first time, the theater had a permanent home that seated 134 audience members.
 The theater grew and grew, and the board of directors began planning to expand.

-The Sell of Division Street
+Sale of Division Street

 1990 began for Theatre Arlington with the sale of the Division Street Theater.

 Theatre Arlington then moved on from its old establishment to its new beginning on Main Street in the center of downtown in 1991.
 On New Year's Eve 1991, the new theater which had 199-seats opened with a successful play named "Pump Boys and Dinettes".
 The theater operated for the next three years.

-Two Renovations
+Renovations

 A second phase of renovation, then added: